 Nguyen’s plea comes six days after Tavares D. Harris, 18, of the 700 block of Fallsgrove Drive in Rockville, was found guilty of first-degree assault and use of a handgun in a violent crime in connection with the shooting.
 Prosecutors said Harris provided Nguyen the handgun Nguyen fired at the east entrance of the Rockville station about 2:30 p.m. on May 18.

 Harris faces up to 45 years in prison when he is sentenced Feb.
 12.

-A 16-year-old boy—who police said was the target—and an 18-year-old female bystander suffered non-life-threatening injuries in the shooting, which occurred on a sunny spring afternoon at the busy station in Town Center.
+A 16-year-old boy—who police said was the target—and an 18-year-old female bystander suffered non-life-threatening injuries in at the busy station in Town Center.

 ABC7 broadcast clips of a rap video on YouTube that prosecutors said showed Harris rapping about the gun used in the shooting and a Twitter conversation in which prosecutors said the teens discussed plans for the shooting.